MEGHA8SHAH/Gen_pseudo_words/README.md

 - "All vowels or dipthongs are pronounced lobger when followed by a voiced consonant"

+>> This step helps shortlisting a set of words from the database to use it for creating pseudowords.

 Step 3: A word list will be created of all the words in the database that follows rule(s) specified.